ODPHP Director

 Health and Well-Being Matter.
 ODPHP Director RDML Paul Reed, MD.

-A health equity mindset will help us make real strides in mitigating the negative effects of the national epidemic of loneliness and social isolation.
-That means deeply examining the special needs and challenges of groups with higher risk, such as certain racial and ethnic groups, LGBTQ+ people, rural residents, groups who experience other forms of discrimination, and survivors of domestic violence.
+To make real strides in mitigating the negative effects of the national epidemic of loneliness and social isolation, we must deeply examine the special needs and challenges of groups with higher risk, like rural residents or survivors of domestic violence.

 What Does Recovery Have to Do with Health and Well-being?
 Everything.